sonyxperiadev/lumber-mill/README.md

 * Pattern extraction of values from events
 * Experimental http server (experimenting and unit tests sofar)

+## Build

+    ./gradlew clean build

+## Binaries

+Will be available on maven central shortly

 ## Samples

 We are finishing samples right now, will be available in this repo or another repo.